vectordotdev/content-old/posts/hello-world-in-kafka-using-python.md

 <Illustration>

+_Just a disclaimer: we're a logging company here @ Timber.
+We'd love it if you tried out our product (it's seriously great!), but that's all we're going to advertise our product ... you guys came here to learn about Kafka and this guide won't disappoint._

 ## What is this blog about ?
 You might have got a hint of it already.
 This blog is about understanding what is Kafka, apprehending the need for a tool like Kafka and then getting started with it using Python.
+We're believers that the best way to learn something is to do it, so get out your terminal and your favorite code editor and get ready.

 ---
 ## What is Kafka?
 Why should one use it?